Best China Sourcing company

 Same as the DDP courier service, tracking your package is easy and convenient because they will give you a DDP courier tracking number.

-Chapter 3: When Should You Use DDP?
+Chapter 3: When Should You Use ddp shipping from China?

 When the seller shows confidence in shipping their products to your country, DDP is a good choice.
 If it has a track record of successfully delivering to other customers under DDP Incoterms, you can use it in the following situations: